F5Networks/f5-openstack-lbaasv2-driver/docs/includes/topic_l2-l3-segmentation-modes.rst

 Caveats
 -------

-- Many L3 segmentation mode settings are dependent on how others are configured.
+- Many L3 segmentation mode parameters depend on other configuration parameters.
 It's important to read the text in the :ref:`agent configuration file` carefully before changing these settings to ensure they don't conflict.

 Configuration
 -------------

-All settings can be configured by editing the :ref:`Agent Configuration File`:
+Edit the :ref:`Agent Configuration File` to configure the F5 agent.

 .. code-block:: text